-For many years, Katie and I had it in our hearts to move oversees and join our friends who are laboring to end physical, social, and spiritual poverty among the world’s poor in the 10/40 window.
+For many years, Katie and I had it in our hearts to move overseas and join our friends who are laboring to end physical, social, and spiritual poverty among the world’s poor in the 10/40 window.
 But we never felt fully released to go.

 In August of 2015, a few of these doors of opportunity closed; and as we proceeded this, we realized that we were not the ones called to go.
 Rather, we were supposed to stay in the U.S. – to continue in the U.S. work force – and “excel in the grace and giving.”